Please follow CDC-recommended

 This is the 36-page quarterly magazine of the Adair County Historical Society which is included with your membership, or can be purchased separately at any time.

 The Adair County Historical Society's new magazine is just out!
-It contains numerous articles celebrating the seventieth anniversary of Forest Lake and Thousand
+It contains several profiles of Adair County residents past and present, such as Dr. James Gardner,

 For non-members, get your copies of this magazine by mail for $9.00 by sending a check to ACHS, 211 S. Elson, Kirksville, MO 63501.